jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 7. Run `roslaunch ur5_moveit_config moveit_rviz.launch config:=true` which will bring up an Rviz window.
 Check that the arm configuration matches what you expect.
 If it does not then the driver probably did not launch properly, check your terminal windows for errors.

 9. You can leave the OMPL planner as 'unspecified' and change to the 'Planning' tab.
-Click 'Select Start State', make sure it is set to <current> and click 'Update'.
+Click 'Select Start State', make sure it is set to 'current' and click 'Update'.

 10. Move the end of the arm slightly by dragging the blue ball.
 Then click the 'Plan' button.
 Check that the plan is reasonable, will not go through the table and won't destroy your end effector.
 If it does several ridiculous loops before reaching the goal, you probably didn't set the joint limits to be reduced in the `~/catkin_ws/src/ur_modern_driver/launch/ur5_bringup_LBTF.launch` file.